Kampfgeschwader 4: Battle of Britain

 Before the French campaign was over, KG 4 struck at British ports and targets in Wales.
 On the night of 18/19 June KG 4 lost six Do 17s and He 111s, including Major Dietrich Von Massenbach, Kommandeur of II./KG 4, who was shot down over Norfolk by a Blenheim of 23 squadron flown by Flt Lt Duke-Woolley, He 111 5J+DM crash landed on the beach at Cley Next the Sea, where the entire crew were taken prisoner.

 On 4 September II./KG 4 had 37 He 111s (30 serviceable).
 II./KG suffered light losses during this period, due to flying at night.

 III./KG 4 had 25 Ju 88s on strength with 23 serviceable on 13 August 1940.
 By 4 September that had shrunk to 14 combat ready out of a total of 30 machines, due to losses.

 The Battle of Britain was a costly failure.
 KG 4 had operated a minelaying unit along the British coast and participated in the Blitz and the raids on Coventry on the night of the 14/15 November.
-Bombing missions continued until February 1941, when III./ KG 4 transferred to Gerbini, Sicily.
+Bombing missions continued until February 1941, when III./KG 4 transferred to Gerbini, Sicily.

 Balkans Campaign and Mediterranean theatre

 On 29 March 1941 the unit relocated to Wien-Aspern in Austria to begin operations over Yugoslavia and Greece for the coming Balkans Campaign.
 During the Yugoslavian invasion, II./KG 4 participated in the bombing of Belgrade, with 25 He 111s (out of 28 serviceable) on 6 April 1941.
 II.
 Gruppe mined the waters off Alexandria and the Suez Canal.
-A detachment, 4.staffel, under the command of Hauptmann Schwanhauser, was sent to Iraq to support the uprising against the British during the Anglo-Iraqi War.
+A detachment, 4.staffel, under the command of Hauptmann Schwanhauser, was sent to Iraq to support pro-Axis Iraqi forces during the Anglo-Iraqi War.

 On 6 April 1941 III./KG4 bombed and mined Piraeus harbour, sinking several vessels and damaging the harbour installations.
 On 11 April elements of III./KG 4 attempted to lay mines at the entrance to Volos harbour.
 High-scoring RAF ace S/L “Pat” Pattle of No. 33 Squadron attacked the units involved and shot down a Ju 88 of III./KG 30 and a Ju 88A-5 ‘4D+FS’ of 8./KG 4.